T K Group of Industries

 The T K Group of Industries is a Bangladeshi industrial Conglomerate known for its vegetable oil business.
 It also has interests in steel, shipbuilding, pulp and paper, plastics, cement, and textiles.
 The conglomerate is headquartered in Chittagong.
 The group is one of the top VAT payers in the country.

 History

-T. K. Group of Industries began its journey in 1972 in commodity trading.
-The entrepreneurial spirit of the founders helped the business grow and new ventures were launched in the manufacturing and marketing of consumer and industrial products.
+T. K. Group of Industries was established in 1972 as a trading company by two brothers, Mohammed Abu Tayab, and Mohammad Abul Kalam.
+The brothers started the business with a two thousand taka grant from their father.
 It is the largest producer of edible oil products in the country.
 The annual turnover of the group is over US$ 5 billion.

 Enterprises

 T.K group has around 20 major concerns: